-We also evaluate the convergence time for these algorithms to reach steady state in the learning process.
-We find that, with our machine, the average convergence time is between 75 and 150 seconds.
-To further reduce this time in practical implementation, one may use more powerful computing hardware and/or fewer features, e.g., only features from the initial packets of a flow [48].
+less than 10 milliseconds, and thus the average convergence time is between 75 and 150 seconds.
+To further reduce this time in practical implementation, one may use more powerful computing hardware and/or fewer features, e.g., only features from the initial packets of a flow [39].

-5) Impact of Feedback Delay τ : We further evaluate the impact of the feedback delay τ on the performances of ROLC-NC and ROLC-C in steady state and present the results in Fig. 3.
+5) Impact of Feedback Delay: We further evaluate the impact of the feedback delay τ on the performances of ROLC-NC and ROLC-C in steady state and present the results in Fig. 5.
 We calculate the accuracy and F_1 score by averaging over 2000 rounds in steady state.
 Keeping the default parameter setting described previously and ξ =0, we vary τ from 0 to 500.
 For each data point in the figure, we take the average of 10 repeated experiments, where we fix the sequences of the arriving flows $\{(\mathbf{x}t, \mathbf{y}t)\}{t=1}^T$ and indicators $\{o_t\}{t=1}^T$ while varying the random initialization of the algorithms (Line 1 of Algorithms 1 and 2).

-Fig. 3 presents the accuracy and F_1 score of ROLC-NC, ROLC-C, and the offline benchmarks.
+Fig. 5 presents the accuracy and F_1 score of ROLC-NC, ROLC-C, and the offline benchmarks.
 Note that the offline benchmarks are not affected by τ .
-When using HL (Fig. 3(a)), both ROLC-NC and ROLC-C have stable performance when $\tau \leq 100$, and ROLC-C achieves 0.92 accuracy and F_1 score on average, which is only 0.01 lower than those of Offline-Norm, while ROLC-NC achieves 0.90 accuracy and F_1 score on average.
+When using HL (Fig. 5(a)), both ROLC-NC and ROLC-C have stable performance when τ < 100, and ROLC-C achieves 0.92 accuracy and F1 score on average, which is only 0.01 lower than those of Offline-Norm, while ROLC-NC achieves 0.90 accuracy and F_1 score on average.
 When the delay τ becomes longer, both ROLC-NC and ROLC-C yield lower accuracy and F_1 score.
-When $\tau \geq 200$, ROLC-NC performs slightly better than ROLC-C. When using CEL (Fig. 3(b)), ROLC-NC and ROLC-C are less sensitive to the parameter τ , achieving above 0.88 accuracy and F_1 score even when τ is large.
+When $\tau \geq 200$, ROLC-NC performs slightly better than ROLC-C. When using CEL (Fig. 5(b)), ROLC-NC and ROLC-C both perform worse than when using HL.
+However, in this case, ROLC-NC and ROLC-C are less sensitive to the parameter τ , achieving above 0.88 accuracy and F1 score even when τ is large.
 We note that, although not shown in this figure, a larger τ incurs a longer convergence time for both algorithms, which is expected for online learning.